gravitational/teleport/rfd/0030-client-side-session-encryption.md

 The key format is modelled on the token format.
 Each key will be a colon-separated string, containing in-order
 1. An optional comma-separated list of tags
 2. An arbitrary text key ID
-3. a base64-encoded string holding the key bits, or the path to a file containing the same.
-Paths will be identified by a leading `/`.
+3. The path to a file containing a base64 encoded key.

 Only one tag is defined: `main`.
 Keys tagged with `main` may be used as Key-Encryption Keys to encrypt recordings.
 Untagged keys may only be used for decryption.
 There must be exactly one `main`-tagged key in the keyset.